 The Strength Clinic was founded in 2016 and is a concept of health and strength that aims to improve the functional capacity of any individual.
 We propose a functional, integrated holistic solution for longevity based on physical training, nutrition and lifestyle.
 Our training system is grounded on the classical concept of physical culture and on the evolutionary framework of human motricity.
-We believe that anyone (regardless of fitness level or medical condition) can be integrated in a progressive developmental process of their functional capabilities.
+We believe that anyone (regardless of fitness level or medical condition) can be integrated in a progressive developmental process of their capabilities.

 Hence, The Strength Clinic project emerges as the first of its kind in Portugal.
 Our services include specific assessments (movement and mobility evaluation, metabolic evaluation, functional capacity and performance evaluation), private and semi-private training programs, supervised training programs in small groups (small group training), online coaching programs, special population training programs, exercise and lifestyle consultations, physical therapy, osteopathy, nutrition, as well as education in training, nutrition and other health related fields.